-This is a guest post by Evan Thomas.
+This article is contributed by Evan Thomas.

 If you are interested in business today, then there’s a good chance that that interest was initially ‘piqued’ by one of the many business ‘superstars’ that so often grace our headlines.
 While business takes all sorts, there are undoubtedly some characters that have managed to rise above the rest and that have become heroes to many aspiring entrepreneurs and CEOs around the world.
 Continue reading

-This is a guest post by Kevin Wright.
+This article is contributed by Kevin Wright.

 There’s always one man who comes along and changes the game.
 He’s the wildcard that turns fortunes around and makes history.
 Under his leadership even the sinking Titanic can be saved.
 We’re talking about people who came, who saw and who conquered.
 They were instrumental in saving major corporations from financial ruin.
 If it weren’t for them some of the biggest names in the world of business would have collapsed and turned to dust.
 When companies that had held a dominant position for years cried out for help, these men answered.
 Let’s take a look at some of them and how their endeavors saved the companies in question.
 Continue reading

-This is a guest post by Jared Jaureguy.
+This article is contributed by Jared Jaureguy.

 Writing a business report can really make your entire career.
 If you write up a great looking business report and show it to your superiors, they could be really impressed with your knowledge of business and your company.
 Continue reading

 Darren Rowse really hit the nail on the head for me in his post today, When Not Completing Things Might Be Good For Your Blog.
 He suggested the most fruitful reaction when completing a task, a project or a presentation is always to look for ways of doing it better next time.
 By all means have pleasure in what you have accomplished but never close the door on new possibilities that may be just around the corner given where you have arrived at.
 Clearly he has been very successful with his approach to life so it’s certainly something worth considering.